Museum of Fine Arts, Boston: Libraries

-The libraries at the Museum of Fine Arts consist of a main library, 8 curatorial departmental libraries, and the Center for Netherlandish Art Library.
+The libraries at the Museum of Fine Arts consist of a main library, eight curatorial departmental libraries, and the Center for Netherlandish Art Library.
 Collectively they hold over 450,000 items, including 60,000 art auction catalogs, and 150,000 periodicals and ephemera.
 The main branch, the William Morris Hunt Memorial Library, is named after the noted American artist.
-For 18 years, it had been located off-site in Horticultural Hall, two stops away on the MBTA Green Line.
+In 2021, the main library moved after 18 years at Horticultural Hall, two stops away on the MBTA Green Line.
+The new entrance for the library is on the first floor of the museum, near Sharf Information Center, in front of the Nina Saunders Suite.
+About one-quarter of the collection was planned to be housed on the third floor of the museum, along with the book conservation facilities, with the remainder stored off-site.
 The main library had been open to the public, and the catalog could be searched online through the Fenway Libraries Online (FLO).

-In 2021, the Horticultural Hall location was closed, in preparation for a move into the main MFA complex.
-The new entrance for the library is on the first floor of the museum near Sharf Information Center, in front of the Nina Saunders Suite.
-About a quarter of the collection was planned to be housed on the third floor of the museum along with the book conservation facilities, with the remainder stored off-site.

-The main library is open to researchers a total of two separate 3-hour sessions per week, but only by appointment requested 2 weeks in advance, and subject to approval.
+It is open to researchers for two three-hour sessions per week, but only by appointment requested two weeks in advance, and subject to approval.
 Exhibitions organized by the library staff in coordination with the School of the Museum of Fine Arts at Tufts have been debuted two to three times per year.

-CAMEO

-The Conservation and Art Materials Encyclopedia Online, (CAMEO) is a database that "compiles, defines, and disseminates technical information on the distinct collection of terms, materials, and techniques used in the fields of art conservation and historic preservation".
-CAMEO uses MediaWiki.

 Community relations

+The MFA also has a longstanding initiative within the Community Arts program called the Community Artist Initiative Artist Project, where the museum invites a Lead Artist to spend nine months creating works with youth from twelve after-school community organizations in the Boston area.
+The Artist and the children create a collaborative work of art inspired by the Museum's encyclopedic collection, and the completed project is exhibited in the Edward H. Linde Gallery (168) in the Linde Family Wing for Contemporary Art at the MFA.

-The MFA has gradually been expanding its programs of community outreach to people who have not been traditional visitors, and this trend accelerated after Matthew Teitelbaum was appointed as Director in 2015.
-This expansion has included improved accessibility for visitors who may be visually, audibly, or physically impaired.
-Special programming and tours are available for blind, ASL-fluent, cognitively-impaired, autistic, and medically-assisted guests.
-In addition, the MFA has welcomed LGBTQ visitors with exhibitions like Gender Bending Fashion (2019), and in spring 2019 it installed universally welcoming signage for restrooms.
+The MFA offers accessibility accommodations for visitors who may be visually, audibly, or physically impaired.
+Special programming and tours are available for blind, ASL-fluent, cognitively-impaired, autistic, and medically assisted guests.
+In the spring of 2019 it installed new signage for its restrooms, in an effort towards "restroom accessibility for people of all genders and abilities."

-Starting in July 2017, the MFA has offered a free one-year family membership to all newly naturalized US citizens under its "MFA Citizens" program.

 The MFA publicly apologized in May 2019 after African-American and mixed-race 12- and 13-year-old visitors were allegedly targeted by employees and told "No food, no drink, and no watermelon", which is considered a racial slur in the US.
 A museum spokesperson said that the warning was actually "no water bottles", but conceded that there was no way of definitively proving what was actually said.
 Regardless, all museum staff dealing with school groups were to be retrained in interactions with their guests.
 The MFA also concluded that two of its members had been deliberately racist, and permanently banned them from visiting its grounds.